 - a.
-For four-year bachelor degree programs of 128 credits, a maximum number of credits attempted for completion is 192. - b.
+For four-year bachelor degree programs of 129 credits, a maximum number of credits attempted for completion is 193. - b.
 For a two-year associate degree program of 66 credits, a maximum number of credits attempted for completion is 99. - c.
-For a two-year associate degree program of 65 credits, a maximum number of credits attempted for completion is 97.
+For a two-year associate degree program of 65 credits, a maximum number of credits attempted for completion is 97. - d.
+For a two-year associate degree program of 69 credits, a maximum number of credits attempted for completion is 103.